-- · Your incisions may seep fluid and some blood for a short time after surgery.
+Your incisions may seep fluid and some blood for a short time after surgery.
 You may have gauze pads over your incision when you remove your compression garment.
-You may need to cover incisions with clean gauze for the first day or two to absorb fluid and keep the skin dry. - · Sutures will be removed in office in 7-10 days. - · DO NOT apply lotions, creams or powders to your incisions unless directed by our office.
+You may need to cover incisions with gauze for the first day or two to absorb fluid and keep the skin dry.
+Sutures will be removed in the office 1-week post-op.